wp-plugins/maintenance-mode-notify/readme.txt

 1. To disable maintenance mode, just set the "Mesajul" field to 0 (zero)
 1. That's it!

+Additionally you can always go and edit the css file located in `plugins/maintenance-mode-notify/css/`.

 == Frequently Asked Questions ==
 = Will it work in IE browsers? =
 Absolutely YES